Edward William Lane: Criticism

 Lane has been criticized for his particularly unsympathetic description of Egypt's Coptic Christian minority, drawn in part from the words of an Egyptian man who presented himself to Lane as a Copt, although other scholars have reported that the interlocutor was, in fact, a Muslim.
 In his writings, he describes Copts as "of a sullen temper, extremely avaricious, and abominable dissemblers; cringing or domineering according to circumstances.
 Scholars such as S.H.
 Leeder have described "a great deal of the morbid prejudice against the Copts" as being inspired by the writings of Lane.

 Personal life

 Lane was from a notable Orientalist family.
-His sister, Sophia Lane Poole, was an Oriental scholar, as were his nephew Reginald Stuart Poole and his great-nephew Stanley Lane-Poole, who were themselves distinguished Oriental scholars and archaeologists.
+His sister, Sophia Lane Poole, was an Oriental scholar, as was his nephew Reginald Stuart Poole.
 His brother, Richard James Lane, was a notable Victorian-era engraver and lithographer known for his portraits.
 In 1840, Lane married Nafeesah, a Greek-Egyptian woman who had originally been either presented to him or purchased by him as a slave when she was around eight years old, and whom he had undertaken to educate.
+In 1867, after the death of his sister's son Edward Stanley Poole, she and Lane raised his three orphaned children, a daughter and two sons, Stanley Lane-Poole (also an orientalist and archaeologist) and Reginald Lane Poole (a historian and archivist).

 Lane died on 10 August 1876 and was buried at West Norwood Cemetery.
 His manuscripts and drawings are in the archive of the Griffith Institute, University of Oxford.